Twelver Shi'ism: Imamah and Walayah

-18th century mirror writing in Ottoman calligraphy.
-Depicts the phrase 'Ali is the vicegerent of God' in both directions.
+Imam Ali Shrine in Najaf is considered by Twelver Shia Muslims to be the holiest site in Islam after Mecca, Medina and Jerusalem.

+Imam Hussein Shrine in Karbala, is considered to be the second holiest site in Twelver Shia Islam after Mecca, Medina and Jerusalem.

+Al-Abbas Shrine in Karbala, is also considered to be the second holiest site in Twelver Shia Islam after Mecca, Medina and Jerusalem.
+The shrine is connected to the Imam Husayn Shrine.

 Shia believe in the trilateral structure of authority; authority of God which is absolute and universal as the verse 3: 26 implies, authority of Muhammad which is legitimized by the grace of God as the verse 7: 158 points to it and the authority of the Imams who are blessed for the leadership of the community through Muhammad as the verses 5: 67 and 5: 3 verifies according to Shia fundamental belief.
 According to Shia, Imamah is the continuation of the prophetic mission.
 Shia believe in the Twelve Imams who are divinely inspired descendants of Muhammad.
 They must meet these attributes: nass (designation by the previous Imam), Ismah (infallibility), ilm (divine knowledge), Walayah (spiritual guidance).
 The Twelve Imams are the spiritual and political successors to Muhammad, based on Twelver's belief.
 It is believed in Shi'a Islam that 'Aql, a divine wisdom, was the source of the souls of the prophets and imams and gave them esoteric knowledge, called Hikmah, and that their sufferings were a means of divine grace to their devotees.

+Mirror writing in Ottoman calligraphy, depicts the phrase 'Ali is the vicegerent of God' in both directions, circa 1720.

 Although the Imam was not the recipient of a divine revelation, but has close relationship with God, through which God guides him, and the imam in turn guides the people.
 The Imamat, or belief in the divine guide is a fundamental belief in Shi'i Islam and is based on the concept that God would not leave humanity without access to divine guidance.
 According to Twelvers, there is always an Imam of the Age, who is the divinely appointed authority on all matters of faith and law in the Muslim community.
 Ali was the first Imam of this line, and in the Twelvers' view, the rightful successor to Muhammad, followed by male descendants of Muhammad (also known as Hasnain) through his daughter Fatimah.
-Each Imam was the son of the previous Imam, with the exception of Husayn Ibn Ali, who was the brother of Hasan Ibn Ali.
+Each Imam was the son of the previous Imam, with the exception of Husayn, who was the brother of Hasan.
 The twelfth and final Imam is Muhammad al-Mahdi, who is believed by the Twelvers to be currently alive, and in hiding.
 The Shi'a Imams are seen as infallible.
 It is an important aspect of Shia theology that they are not prophets (nabi) nor messengers (rasul), but instead carry out Muhammad's message.